tedeh/jayson/README.md

 });
 ```

-## Features

-* Servers that listen to many interfaces at once
-* Supports HTTP client and server connections
-* jQuery AJAX client
-* Automatic request relaying to other servers
-* Simple process forking for expensive computations
-* JSON Reviving and Replacing for advanced (de)serialization of objects
-* Fully tested to comply with the [official specification][jsonrpc-spec]

 ## Installation

-Install the latest version of _jayson_ from [npm](https://github.com/isaacs/npm) by
-executing `npm install jayson` in your shell.
-Do a global install with `npm install --global
-jayson` if you want to use the jayson command line client from anywhere on your system.
+Install the latest version of _jayson_ from [npm](https://github.com/isaacs/npm) by executing `npm install jayson` in your shell.
+Do a global install with `npm install --global jayson` if you want to the `jayson` client binary in your PATH.

 ## Requirements

-Jayson does not have any dependencies that cannot be resolved with a simple `npm
+Jayson does not have any special dependencies that cannot be resolved with a simple `npm install`.
+It has been tested with the following node.js versions:
-install`.

-- node.js (>= 0.5.0 < 0.7.0)
+- node.js v0.4.12 (stable) (should work on all v0.4.x versions)
+- node.js v0.6.18 (stable) (should work all v0.6.x versions)
+- node.js v0.7.10 (dev) (probably works on all v0.7.x versions)

 ### Running tests